mu-semtech/ember-data-table/README.md

     Data Table.
   - `hasMultiplePages` :: Whether this Data Table has multiple pages or not.
-  - `isFirstPage` :: Whether we are now rendering the first page or not.
+  - `isFirstPage` :: Whether we're now rendering the first page or not.
-  - `isLastPage` :: Whether we are rendering the last page or not.
+  - `isLastPage` :: Whether we're rendering the last page or not.
   - `hasPreviousPage` :: Whether there is a previous page or not.
   - `hasNextPage` :: Whether there is a next page or not.
   - `meta` :: If meta is available, it will be stored here.
 This may contain page links.
-  - `backendPageOffset` :: The current backend page offset (either calculated or guessed).
+  - `backendPageOffset` :: The current back-end page offset (either calculated or guessed).